search

 Swiss Franc Correlation: Positive Correlation

-• Gold accounts for 7.2% of foreign exchange reserves (the fourth-largest holdings in Europe)
+• 7.2% of foreign exchange reserves are in gold (the fourth-largest holdings in Europe)

 • During World War II, Switzerland was the center of the gold market

-While there isn’t always a direct correlation due to global events and economic conditions, understanding the correlation between gold and the currencies listed above allows you to predict gold’s price movements based on the price movements of other currency pairs.
+While there isn’t necessarily a correlation between gold and the currencies listed above due to global political and economic conditions, understanding the correlation between gold and these currencies allows you to predict gold’s price movements based on the price movements of other currency pairs.

 Exness Gold Trading Conditions

 At Exness, we offer services and systems designed to make trading gold a seamless experience.
-While gold trading is available across all five account types at Exness, trading conditions vary depending on the account type.
+While gold can be traded on all five account types at Exness, trading conditions vary depending on the account type.
 Please review the trading conditions for each account type and select the one that best suits your trading style and strategy when trading gold with Exness.

 Exness Gold Trading Instruments